Where to Buy Spices in India

 The Crawford Market of Mumbai is an introduction to Indian cooking styles.
 There is a spice corridor in this market where you can find a huge assortment of spices.
 Most of the shops in this market are family owned, and have been passed down to generations.
 When you walk down this spice corridor, you will be confronted with a huge mix of aromas and colors.
 Whether you are looking for a spice in seed form or powder form, you will find all this and much more in this market.
 Even the rarest of spices can be found in this market, but you will have to be good at bargaining.
 If you are a tourist and don’t have a locale with you, you may end up paying an inflated amount unreasonably.

-If you'd like to read similar articles to Where to Buy Spices in India, we recommend you browse around our Travel category.
+If you want to read similar articles to Where to Buy Spices in India, we recommend you visit our Travel category.